fchurca/7552-appserver/README.md

 HTML documentation will be placed inside the docs/generated directory.

 ## Troubleshooting
 ### Mongo complains about `No space left on device: "/data/db/journal"`

-Dangling old volumes may still be laying around
+Dangling stale volumes may still be laying around after an untidy exit, such as a power loss.
+The following commands for listing and removing volumes may require root permissions.
+In that case, use `su` or `sudo` with the usual precautions.
+You know what you doing.
 ```
 # list
 docker volume ls -qf dangling=true
 # remove
 docker volume rm $(docker volume ls -qf dangling=true)
 ```
+### An invisible man sitting in your bed
+Call `555-2368`